Prag8855/aab/content/guides/german-health-insurance.md

 ### Disadvantages of public health insurance

 - **It's expensive if you have a high income**
-    If you earn more, you pay more.
-If you are young, healthy and well-paid, private health insurance is better and cheaper.[^63]
+    If you have a high income, you pay more.
+If you are young and healthy, private health insurance can be better *and* cheaper.[^63]
-- **It's harder to get a doctor appointment**[^13]
+- **It's harder to get doctor appointments**[^13]
-    It's hard to find a psychotherapist, psychiatrist, gynaecologist, paediatrician or urologist who accept public health insurance.
-It can take weeks or months to get an appointment.
+    It's hard to find a psychotherapist, psychiatrist, gynaecologist, paediatrician or urologist.
+Those who accept public health insurance are booked for weeks or months.
 If you want to see a doctor quickly, private health insurance is better.
 - **It does not cover special treatments**
     Public health insurance covers *necessary* care.
 If you want fancier treatments, you must pay for the price difference.
 For example, it only covers amalgam tooth fillings, not fancy composite fillings.
 It only covers basic teeth cleanings, twice per year.
 Eyeglasses are rarely covered.
 With private health insurance, you can choose better coverage.

 ### Best public health insurance

-All options have almost the same cost and coverage.
-After taxes, the price difference is less than 15€ per month.
+They are all the same.
+The cost and coverage are almost the same.
+The maximum price difference is less than 20€ per month.
 The biggest difference is customer service.[^15]

 If you need an English-speaking health insurer, choose [Techniker Krankenkasse](/out/feather-tk) or [Barmer](/out/barmer).
 I had Techniker Krankenkasse for 6 years.
 It's [really good](/guides/techniker-krankenkasse-review), and it's one of the cheapest options.{{ fail_on('2025-12-31') }}.

 The most important question: is public the best option for you?
 [Ask an expert](#insurance-brokers) to help you choose.
-You might get much better coverage *and* a lower price.
+The can help you get a cheaper health insurance *and* better coverage.

 ## Private health insurance